42Crunch/resources/AWSFargate.md

 The protection token is used by the API Firewall to retrieve its configuration from the platform.
 Think of it as a unique ID for the API protection configuration.

 You must save the protection token in a configuration file.
-This file is read by the deployment scripts to create a Kubernetes secret.
+This file is read by the deployment scripts to create a secret in AWS SecretsManager.

 1. Edit  `etc/secret-protection-token` with any text editor.